lentidas/DAI-2425-PW3/docs/md/21-users_list.md

 ## `GET /users`

-Allows a client to obtain the list of users that are known by the user.
+Allows a client to obtain the list of users that are known by the server.

 ### Parameters